PEO in China

 For companies looking to expand their services safely, quickly, and cost-effectively, a PEO in China is the perfect way to access global mobility expertise.
 An INS Global PEO in China lets companies recruit and assure HR services for employees in-country in as few as two days.

 An Employer of Record in China acts as an employer for purposes of outsourcing complex employer responsibilities.
 This is particularly useful for companies looking to expand their services globally in a safe and cost-effective way.
 INS Global’s EOR in China allows companies to follow their global expansion plans in less than 48h.

 A PEO (Professional Employer Organization), similar to an EOR (Employer of Record) is a local partner for companies wishing to outsource their HR services or expand into a new region or country without having to go through the complex processes involved in establishing a new separate legal identity.

-Want to have a Team in Hong Kong TODAY?
+Want to have a Team in China TODAY?

 Show me how to grow my business now!

 We prefer to let others grow their business.

 PEOs can legally employ your staff and manage employee services such as payroll, benefits and compensation, thereby saving you time and money, all while avoiding complicated local procedures.